 During lockdown it is understandable that your family’s routine may have changed.
 Children are likely to have been waking up later or going to bed later.
 To help them get ready for school, try to gradually get them back into their usual morning and bedtime routines as they get closer to their return date.

-As well as reflecting on what has happened during the past few weeks, it is important to help children develop hope and a sense of excitement for the future.
-At a time like this, it can be hard to feel positive, but identifying the things that they can look forward to will help them to realise that the current situation won’t last forever and their feelings will change.
-Perhaps arrange a playdate or catch up with friends so they can talk through their feelings with their peer group.
+As well as reflecting on what has happened during the lockdown, it is important to help children develop hope and a sense of excitement for the future.
+It might be hard to feel positive right now, but identifying the things that they can look forward to will help them to realise that the current situation will soon improve and their feelings will change.
+Perhaps arrange a playdate outside so they can talk through their feelings with their peer group.

 Don’t put pressure on yourself

-The transition back into school is likely to take some time.
+The transition back into school will affect children differently.
 Lots of children will experience ups and downs.
 Try your best to support, reassure and comfort them, without putting pressure on yourself to make sure their homework is done or they settle into a new routine straightaway.
 Create a safe and loving environment at home where children and young people can talk freely about their concerns and feel confident that you will listen and provide a safe container for any big emotions they may be experiencing.
 It’s important that you look after yourself as a parent so you can remain available, calm and responsive to your child’s needs.
 Find ways to support yourself and take time out to manage your own stress levels.

 Seek support if you need it